What Information Should You Trust About LASIK? Introducing the RSC Verified Seal

 We’re here to help.

-For nearly a decade, the Refractive Surgery Council has been helping people make informed choices about their vision.
+For more than a decade, the Refractive Surgery Council has been helping people make informed choices about their vision.
 In that time, we have amassed a huge library – independent, unbiased educational material, all of it scientifically valid.
 Our goal in creating it was to help you get the information you need to make informed decisions about laser vision correction.

 The seal appears on all LASIK and refractive surgery information that comes from the RSC library.
 This is the material you can count on to guide you when you’re making a decision about LASIK and other laser vision correction procedures.